ChrisQlasty/Hyperoptimized/README.md

 ## Approaches to build training scripts
 * First approach utilizes the hyperopt library only and runs training trials sequentially.
 The hyperparameter sampling is optimized.
 The code to the script can be found in the [hyperTR.py](./src/hyperTR.py) file.
 * Second approach utilizes the ray library only and runs training trials in parallel.
 The hyperparameters here are sampled randomly through the whole experiment.
 The code to the script can be found in the [tuneTR.py](./src/tuneTR.py) file.
 * Third approach utilizes both the hyperopt and ray libraries.
 It runs training trials in parallel and optimizes the hyperparameters.
-The code to the script can be found in the [hypertuneTR.py](./src/hypertuneTR.py) file. <br><br>
+The code to the script can be found in the [hypertuneTR.py](./src/hypertuneTR.py) file. <br>

 The second and third approach code is based on tutorials presented in ray repository.

 ### Input features combinations